shaimaa-hshalaby/Angular_Guide/08-Observables/README.md

 ### Observable Creation:
-Observables can be created using various methods, such as of(), from(), interval(), or by creating custom observables using the Observable class.
+Observables can be created using various methods, such as of(), from(), interval(), or by creating custom observables using the Observable class constructor.
   -  **of():**
    The of() operator creates an Observable that emits a sequence of values that you provide as arguments.
 It emits the values synchronously and completes immediately after emitting all the values. you should import the operator and then use it as follows:
      ```